Third Lee Hsien Loong Cabinet: As of 1 August and 1 November 2012

 On 31 July 2012, Prime Minister Lee Hsien Loong announced several changes to his Cabinet and other appointments.
 With effect from 1 August, Grace Fu was promoted to Minister in the Prime Minister's Office, the second woman to be appointed a full minister in Singapore.
 Tharman Shanmugaratnam and Lui Tuck Yew relinquished their respective appointments as Minister for Manpower and Second Minister for Foreign Affairs to Tan Chuan-Jin and Grace Fu, while Yaacob Ibrahim became Minister for Communications and Information.
 With effect from 1 November, Chan Chun Sing was redesignated Acting Minister for Social and Family Development, while Lawrence Wong was brought into the Cabinet for the first time as Acting Minister for Culture, Community and Youth.

+The changes to the cabinet do involves:

 Thus, as of 1 November 2012, the composition of the Cabinet was as follows:

-The following changes to the Ministers of State and Parliamentary Secretaries were also made with effect from 1 August 2012 (or 1 November, if so indicated):

 As of 1 September 2013

 On 28 August 2013, Prime Minister Lee Hsien Loong announced several changes to his Cabinet and other appointments.
 With effect from 1 September, Chan Chun Sing was promoted to the full Minister and will continue to helm the Ministry of Social and Family Development.
 Mr. Chan was also appointed the second minister for the Ministry of Defence.
-Tan Chuan-Jin relinquished his appointment as Senior Minister of State in the Ministry of National Development while maintaining his post as an acting Manpower minister.

 Thus, as of 1 September 2013, the composition of the Cabinet was as follows:

-Changes to the Ministers of State and Parliamentary Secretaries were also made with effect from 1 September 2013.
-Amy Khor and Josephine Teo were promoted to Senior Minister of State while Mohamad Maliki Osman, Sim Ann and Desmond Lee were given the post of Minister of State in their respective ministries.
-Low Yen Ling was appointed Parliamentary Secretary in the Ministry of Social and Family Development from 1 October 2013 onwards.